exercism/jq/exercises/concept/shopping/.docs/introduction.md

 - `-f filename` or `--from-file filename`

-    Instead of providing the `jq` program on the command line, read it from `filename.
+    Read the `jq` program from `filename instead of providing it on the command line.
-    `sed` and `awk` both use the `-f` option for exactly the same purpose.
+    `sed` and `awk` both use the `-f` option for the same purpose.
-    You'll see this used in the test scripts for the practice exercises.
+    You will see this used in the test scripts for the practice exercises.

 The rest of this lesson will focus on the `jq` _lanaguage_.
 ~~~~